RickStrahl/SWFOX2019_DotnetCore/Documents/Markdown/Strahl_DotnetCore.md

 As a result .NET Core has been successfully designed to become a highly optimizable server platform and is now **one of the fastest general purpose Web frameworks** according to a number of benchmarks that measure server application performance (see [TechEmpower Benchmarks](https://www.techempower.com/benchmarks/)) placing in the top ten of many benchmarks for all types of Web servers.
 Note when looking at those benchmarks you need compare to comparable tools and platforms like NodeJs/Express, PHP and Java for an apples to apples comparison.

 These performance gains come from the small, modular nature of .NET Core, but also because Microsoft has spent an inordinate amount of time optimizing .NET Core's server components to make sure they are optimized for high performance and low memory scenarios.
-Unlike with Classic .NET, Microsoft is actively persuing max performance for ASP.NET Core and with the help of community supported contributions, this has been an amazing effort to watch.
+Unlike with Classic .NET, Microsoft is actively pursuing max performance for ASP.NET Core and with the help of community supported contributions, this has been an amazing effort to watch.

 There's a lot of effort in recent versions of .NET Core to provide framework and language features like `Span<T>`, `Memory<T>` and friends that reduce memory usage and improve overall throughput at all levels of the framework.
 This results in much faster server code, but as of .NET 3.0 these changes are also slowly rippling through the rest of the .NET Core base libraries and are starting to impact all aspects of the entire .NET Core stack.
 As a developer this means you get a much improved performance without having to make code changes which is always a big winner!